-Fairmont Animal Hospital offers a variety of health care options for your feline friend.
+Fairmont Animal Hospital offers a variety of healthcare options for your feline friend.
 We offer a wide range of services which include medical, surgical, preventative, diagnostic (laboratory and radiology) along with nutritional and behavioural consultations.
-In partnership with your goal is to offer your feline companion a tailored health care program.
+In partnership with you, our goal is to offer your feline companion a personalized health care program.

-Why should I bring my indoor cat into the veterinarian?
+Why should I bring my indoor cat to the veterinarian?

 5 Benefits of Routine Veterinary Visits.